Title: Juna’s Jar

 Winner of Lee & Low’s New Voices Award, Juna’s Jar is a heartwarming and whimsical celebration of friendship and the power of imagination.

 - Make kimchi.
 Recipe for mild, sweet kimchi, good for kids.
 Spicier kimchi with a video.
 There are tons more links on the web.

 - Plant vegetables in a jar project.

 Why I Like This Book:

-Disclosure: I received my copy of this book from the publisher Tuttle Publishing.
+Disclosure: I received my copy of the book from the publisher Lee & Low Books.
 This review nevertheless reflects my own and honest opinion about the book.